-Delicious tart with buttery crust, delicate pistachio frangipane cream and juicy figs. Frangipane is a French pastry cream, very simple to make.
+Delicious tart with a buttery crust, delicate pistachio frangipane cream, and juicy fresh figs. Frangipane is French pastry cream, very simple to make.
 Usually almonds are added in, but you can also use other nuts – almonds or hazelnuts will work great.
 If you don’t want to use figs, plums would also be lovely.
 This tart is really easy to make and it impresses with its taste.
 First, pre-bake the crust, then spread the pistachio cream over it, put the figs on top and bake again.
 Really simple!

 It tastes wonderful, so make sure to try it, when fresh figs are in season!

 - 100 g / 3.5 oz cold butter

 - 20 g / 0.7 oz powdered sugar

 - 100 g / 3.5 oz pistachios weight without shells, finely ground